wiiiky/libtransmission/README.md

 Of course you can put your code in another directory, and you know how to link libtransmission and it's dependencies.

+### Help
+You may need some help to use libtransmission.

+What a pity that libtransmission is not well documented, but you can help yourself and get help in IRC freenode #transmission channel too.

+### Good Luck